Sparse matrix linear models for structured high-throughput data: Results

-In their original analysis of the colony size data, Nichols et al. empirically identified 102 auxotrophs \citep{nichols2011phenotypic}.
+In their original analysis of the colony size data, \cite{nichols2011phenotypic} empirically identified 102 auxotrophs.
 Similar to what we did for the least-squares t-statistics (obtained by dividing the least squares coefficient estimates by their standard errors) in \cite{liang2019matrix}, we empirically identified auxotrophs based on the sparse estimates.
-We obtained the quantiles of the interaction estimates for a given $\lambda$ penalty for each mutant strain under minimal media conditions.
+To do this, we obtained the quantiles of the interaction estimates for a given $\lambda$ penalty for each mutant strain under minimal media conditions.
 Mutants whose 95\% quantile for interactions with minimal media conditions fell below zero were classified as auxotrophs.
-When $\lambda=1$ (with an average of 78\% zero interactions among the six plates), our auxotrophs had an 88\% overlap with the Nichols et al. auxotrophs.
-This is consistent with the 83\% overlap found in our earlier work on least-squares t-statistics \cite{liang2019matrix}.
-Figure \ref{fig:nichols_auxo_dot} visualizes the distributions of each auxotroph's sparse interactions ($\lambda=1$) across minimal media conditions.
+The lambda that minimizes the mean-squared error within one cross-validation standard error was $\lambda=0.46$ for three of the plates and $\lambda=0.35$ for the other three plates.
+When setting $\lambda=0.46$ across all six plates, our auxotrophs had an 85\% overlap with the \cite{nichols2011phenotypic} auxotrophs.
+This is consistent with the 83\% overlap found in our earlier work on least-squares t-statistics \citep{liang2019matrix}.
+Some of the discrepancy may be due to differences between analyzing colony opacity, as we did, and analyzing colony size, as \cite{nichols2011phenotypic} did.
+Figure \ref{fig:nichols_auxo_dot} visualizes the distributions of each auxotroph's sparse interactions ($\lambda=0.46$) across minimal media conditions.
 The interaction estimates are plotted as points, and the median for each auxotroph is plotted as a horizontal bar; most fall below zero.
-Some of the discrepancy may be due to differences between analyzing colony opacity, as we did, and analyzing colony size, as Nichols et al. did.

-ROC plots (Figures \ref{fig:nichols_auxo_ROC}) can assess the ability of matrix linear models to correctly identify auxotrophs found by Nichols et al. To get the TPRs and FPRs for Figure \ref{fig:nichols_auxo_ROC}, we took the auxotrophs identified by Nichols et al. to be the ``true'' auxotrophs.
-We then obtained TPRs and FPRs by varying cutoffs for the median minimal media interaction score for the auxotrophs that we identified using L$_1$ penalized estimates (black solid line) and least squares t-statistics (dark gray dashed line).
-The two ROC curves are nearly identical, and the AUCs were 0.885 for the L$_1$ penalized estimates and 0.884 for the least squares t-statistics \citep{MESS}.
-There is high concordance between our empirically identified auxotrophs and those identified by Nichols et al., as well as between our two approaches.
+To compute the AUC, we took the auxotrophs identified by \cite{nichols2011phenotypic} to be the ``true'' auxotrophs.
+We then obtained TPRs and FPRs by varying cutoffs for the median minimal media interactions for the auxotrophs that we identified using L$_1$ penalized estimates and least squares t-statistics.
+The AUC was 0.892 for the L$_1$ penalized estimates and 0.884 for the least squares t-statistics \citep{MESS}.
+Supplemental Figure S1 \citep{liang2021mlmfigs} plots the ROC curves for the two methods, which appear very similar.
+So, there is high concordance between our empirically identified auxotrophs and those identified by \cite{nichols2011phenotypic}, as well as between our two approaches.